Head of Department: Mrs M Harris

 Unit 2: Set Task 40%

-The creative arts are one of the biggest employers in the world of work, playing an important part in industry.
-No matter what career you choose, those who can arrange, present and display in a way that is aesthetically pleasing will have an advantage.
+The creative arts are one of the biggest employers in the world of work, playing an important part in the industry.
+With the skills acquired in Textiles, no matter what career you choose, those who can arrange, present and display in a way that is aesthetically pleasing will have an advantage.